desec-io/desec-stack/docs/dns/domains.rst

 This will return only one domain (i.e., the response is not a JSON array).

-If you own a domain with that name, the API responds with ``200 OK`` and returns the domain object in the reponse body.
+If you own a domain with that name, the API responds with ``200 OK`` and returns the domain object in the response body.
 Otherwise, the return status code is ``404 Not Found``.